UC Berkeley Graduate School of Journalism: In the news

 In 2015, the estate of photographer Jim Marshall created the Jim Marshall Fellowships in Photography at the UC Berkeley Graduate School of Journalism's Center for Photography.

 China expert and author Orville Schell served as dean of the school from 1996 to the summer of 2007.
 Before Schell, Thomas Goldstein served as dean from 1988 until he left to become the dean of Columbia University's Graduate School of Journalism.
 He stepped down from that position after five years, despite being credited for increasing endowments for that school from $54 million to $84 million over his short stint there.
 He is currently teaching a news writing class at UC Berkeley's Graduate School of Journalism.
 Pulitzer Prize-winning American media critic Ben Bagdikian also served as a past dean of the UC Berkeley's Graduate School of Journalism.

 In 1981, actress Carol Burnett won a $1.6 million (later reduced to $800,000) libel award from The National Enquirer over an article that she said implied she had been intoxicated in a Washington restaurant.
-The case, Burnett v National Enquirer Inc reached the California Court of Appeal.
+The case, Burnett v.
+National Enquirer, Inc. reached the California Court of Appeal.
 She donated a portion of that to the UC Berkeley Graduate School of Journalism saying she hoped the suit would teach aspiring journalists the dangers of defaming individuals in articles.
 The money was used to fund law and ethics courses.

+The UC Berkeley Graduate School of Journalism formed a unique partnership with PBS FRONTLINE to create and sponsor FRONTLINE World (2002-2010), a TV news magazine series to which students and alums of the school contributed stories.